Abaijan/Abaijan/README.md

- Hi my name is Abaigan 👋
+Hi There!
+My name is Abaizhan 👋

 And I am Front end Developer